deva-hari/lightweight-yt-dlp-audio-player/README.md

   - While a track is playing the script displays elapsed seconds in the terminal and, when available, the track's total duration (queried via `yt-dlp` metadata).
   - When running with `--debug`, ffplay and debug logs are shown and may interleave with the elapsed-time line.

+### Playback modes (new)

+Yes, we added options — because sometimes the internet is a diva.

+- pipe (default): streams directly from `yt-dlp` into `ffplay` (no disk writes).
+Fast, lean, glorious.
+- cache: downloads tracks into a local cache directory first, then plays from disk.
+Useful when your network is flaky or your ISP is mood-swinging.

+Config and CLI options you might care about:

+- `PlaybackMethod` in `config.json`: set to `pipe` or `cache`.
+- `CacheDir` in `config.json`: directory used for cached tracks (default: `cache`).
+- `CacheMaxFiles` in `config.json`: how many cached items to keep before pruning.
+- `--force-cache-refresh` CLI flag: re-download a track even if a cached copy exists (great for when YouTube updates a video or your cache is possessed).

+When using `cache` mode the script will:

+- download into `CacheDir` with retries and exponential backoff
+- prune the oldest cached files when `CacheMaxFiles` is exceeded
+- write informative logs about cache hits and downloads (see logs/player.log)

+Use cache mode when your internet acts like it’s on dial-up again.
+Use pipe mode when you want minimal disk activity and the network behaves.

 ### Debugging and logs

 - Run with `--debug` to enable verbose logging (to console and `logs/player.log`) and to allow ffplay output to appear for troubleshooting: